-Exhibit 8: Global ERP Software Market Size, CY 2020-27, in USD Billion
+Global ERP Software Market Size, 2020 to 2027, in USD billion

-SAP Oracle
+■ SAP ■ Oracle

-Workday Sage
+■ Workday ■ Sage

-Infor Other
+■ Infor ■ Other

-Exhibit 9: Global ERP Software Market Share of Top 5 Vendors, CY 2020, in USD Billion
+Global ERP Software Market Share of Top 5 Vendors, 2020, in USD billion

 Demand for Operational Efficiency: One of the most significant drivers for the growth of the ERP market is the increasing demand for operational efficiency and transparency in business processes.
 Organizations seek to leverage ERP systems to gain a comprehensive view of their operations, identify inefficiencies, and implement improvements.
 This need for operational excellence is particularly relevant in today's fast-paced business environment, where organizations must adapt to changing market conditions and customer demands quickly.